 Hi!
 I'm Angelica, and I'm an A.I. roboticist!
 In my research at Kyoto University, I build artificial intelligence for robots to interact in a smart, but fun, way.
 Ever since I was little, I imagined robots as kind and compassionate.
 I wondered: "Could a robot have feelings?" and "How would that even work?"
 My current research addresses this question by combining neuroscience, machine learning and developmental psychology to model this phenomenon.

 I believe in pushing past surface-level mimicry, and instead aim towards a "deep" A.I..
 That way, we can create authentically moving experiences, and understand how curious human mechanisms–such as emotion–work.
 Science!

 In August 2014, I will be joining the Aldebaran Robotics AI Lab in Paris as a permanent research scientist.
 I have a Ph.D. and M.Sc. in Informatics from Kyoto University, Japan, and B.Sc. in Computing Science (specializing in Artificial Intelligence) from Simon Fraser University in Canada.
-I am currently a part of the Okuno Speech Media Processing Lab in the Department of Intelligence Science and Technology, Kyoto University and am also a writer for the robotics online magazine IEEE Spectrum Automaton.
+I'm also a writer for the robotics online magazine IEEE Spectrum Automaton.

 My previous work includes: a robot that plays music in a human ensemble, a robot that speaks and gestures with expression, a robot that recognizes emotion in movement, and some exploratory robots for land and sea.
 Feel free to take a look around!

 Keywords: robotics, artificial emotion, human-robot interaction, signal processing, multimodal gesture recognition, machine learning, SIRE emotion model, affective computing, entertainment robotics.